scottcase3374/primetoolkit/README.md

 Current processing on my i7 with 64Gb RAM reaches about 3-5 million (cmd line args of:  init --max-count=3000000 --log=NODESTRUCT) before system speed / stability / etc start to suffer.
 Graph visualizations slow once you get into the low thousands.
 Exporting and using other external tools (GML format) performed better for visualizations.

+## Build requirements
+The codebase uses Java 17 with Java 17 preview features enabled.
+This is mostly for switch statements using pattern matching.

 ## Execution - command line argument examples
 - init --max-count=100 --log=BASES
     - Logs the prime#'s and the index; #-bases is just 1